 Daughter’s tent leaked badly in the rain.
 First dripping into our faces, before we moved to just get the sleeping bags soaked.

-Somehow forgot the coffee pot, but Jim and Ken made tasty egg coffee.
+Somehow forgot the coffee pot, but Jim and Ken made tasty egg coffee in a pan.
 Pancakes, eggs and bacon were tasty on a cool morning.
+Water temperature was 46.

 We had trouble getting Mark Wanous’s Evinrude motor going, so we got John’s spare from the truck.
 Mark Cunningham’s motor died close to camp and had to town him back to camp.
 We swapped gas tanks to get that working.